Posted on 08 Jun 2012 16:56

 It is also a good idea to continue to apply a powder for several weeks after stopping medication.
 As mentioned above, do not use a corn starch based powder.

 If your jock itch does not respond to topical medication within three to five days, see a doctor.
-The doctor may need to take a small sample of the infected skin in order to pinpoint the fungus that is causing the infection, so that the proper anti-fungal can be prescribed, although appearance of the lesions should be enough for a diagnosis of tinea cruris.
+The doctor may need to take a small sample of the infected skin in order to pinpoint the fungus that is causing the infection so that the proper anti-fungal can be prescribed, although the appearance of the lesions should be enough for a diagnosis of tinea cruris.
 It is sometimes difficult to differentiate jock itch from dermal yeast infections.
 A systemic anti-fungal such as ketoconazole (Nizoral), or griseofulvin (Fulvicin-U/F, Grifulvi V) might be prescribed.1.

 This page is provided by Ground Up Strength for information purposes only and should not take the place of professional medical advice.
 Although we have done our utmost to provide accurate and safe information, we are not medical professionals and the information on this page should not be taken as professional medical advice, or any other kind of medical advice.